srnichols/StampsPattern/CONTRIBUTING.md

 ---

-Thanks again for contributing — you make this project better for everyone! 🙌
+Thanks again for contributing, you make this project better for everyone! 🙌